SWeav02/warrenapp/README.md

 conda activate my_env
 simmate database reset
 ```
-2. Install the simmate_warren_app using pip
+2. Install the warrenapp using pip
 ``` shell
 pip install warrenapp
 ```
-3. Register the warrenapp with simmate by adding `warren.apps.SimmateWarrenConfig` to ~/Home/simmate/my_env-apps.yaml
+3. Register the warrenapp with simmate by adding `- warrenapp.apps.SimmateWarrenConfig` to ~/Home/simmate/my_env-apps.yaml
 4. Update your database to include custom tables from the warrenapp
 ``` shell
 simmate database update